Facebook Tips & Strategies

 Optimize Your Profile or Page

 Go through your account with a fine-toothed comb.
-Make sure every section is expertly filled out.
-Your bio should be crisp, your contact information should be accurate, and your visuals (profile and cover photo) should be high-resolution and professional.
+Make sure every section is diligently filled out.
+Your bio should be clear, your contact information accurate, and your visuals (profile and cover photo) high-resolution and professional.
 Your goal is to look like an established, credible entity that deserves a blue check.

 Build a Strong Online Presence Off Facebook

-Since a major part of verification relies on notability, your work starts far beyond the walls of Facebook.
+Since a major part of verification relies on notability, your work starts well beyond Facebook.
 Facebook's reviewers will Google you, so make sure they find what they're looking for.

-• Get Press Coverage: Actively find ways to get featured in the media.
+• Get Press Coverage: Actively seek opportunities to get featured in the media.
 Reach out to journalists with a compelling story, offer your expertise for industry articles, or collaborate with reputable publications.
 Remember, organic media hits are what count.

 • Have a Professional Website: A legitimate website connected to your name or brand adds another layer of authenticity.
-Make sure to link your Facebook page from your website and vice-versa.
+Ensure your Facebook page is linked from your website and vice-versa.

 Clean Up Your Content Feed